FishGoddess/logit/README.en.md

 **However, we think file info is useful in check errors,** **so we keep this feature, and provide a switch to turn off it for high-performance.**

-**2. For now logit uses some functions of fmt, and these functions is expensive** **because of reflect (for judging the parameter v interface{}).
+**2. v0.0.7 and lower versions use some functions of fmt, and these functions is expensive** **because of reflect (for judging the parameter v interface{}).
 Actually, these judgements** **are redundant in a logger.
 The more effective output will be used in v0.0.8 and higher versions.**

+**3. After checking the benchmarks of v0.0.8 version, we found that time format takes a lots of time** **because of time.Time.AppendFormat.
+We are finding a more effective way to fix it, maybe fixed in next version!**

 ### 👥 Contributing